Get the 2023

 An analysis of consumer complaints submitted to the Consumer Financial Protection Bureau and the compliance risk signals they present to financial institutions

-The Consumer Financial Protection Bureau (CFPB) uses consumer complaint data and analyses to support their supervisory, enforcement, and marketing monitoring activities.
+The Consumer Financial Protection Bureau (CFPB) uses consumer complaint data to support their supervisory, enforcement, and marketing monitoring activities.

 PerformLine’s Complaint Risk Signal Report takes a deep dive into consumer complaint data collected from the CFPB’s Consumer Complaint Database to highlight key trends, present notable observations, and provide actionable takeaways that every financial institution should know to mitigate compliance risk.